parrish/mongo_geo/README.markdown

 mongo_geo is a plugin for [MongoMapper](http://github.com/jnunemaker/mongomapper) that exposes the [GeoSpatial indexing features](http://www.mongodb.org/display/DOCS/Geospatial+Indexing) in MongoDb.

-Currently, I'm only developing against Ruby 1.9.1 so other versions may be flakey.
+I've started testing against ruby 1.8.7 and 1.9.1.
+So far, so good.

 ## Usage
 ### On the model